Born to Sing (1942 film)

-Born to Sing is a 1942 American feature film directed by Edward Ludwig starring Virginia Weidler and Ray McDonald.
+Born to Sing is a 1942 American musical film directed by Edward Ludwig starring Virginia Weidler and Ray McDonald.

 Plot

 Frank Eastman is a down-on-his-luck show tune composer.
 He wrote some music while in prison which was subsequently stolen by well-to-do show promoter Arthur Cartwright.
 When Eastman's teenage daughter Patsy befriends some boys her age who plead with Cartwright to get Eastman the credit he is due.
 Cartwright calls the police, claiming extortion.

 When the boys are arrested, they are placed in the same paddy wagon as gangster Pete Detroit.
 Pete's gang frees them all.

 Patsy and the boys decide they can prove Eastman is the true composer if they perform a show before Cartwright's show debuts.
 They recruit neighborhood children and teens to perform.

 Reception

 The film made $298,000 in the US and Canada and $245,000 elsewhere, making MGM a loss of $138,000.